wso2/docs-choreo-dev/en/docs/develop/api-policies/create-a-policy.md

 ## Step 3: Publish the policy

 You can publish mediation policies to Ballerina Central.
 When you deploy the API after attaching policies, Choreo pulls these packages from Ballerina Central and bundles them into the interceptor application under the hood.
-"For more details on building and deploying an interceptor application, see [Policies](https://wso2.com/choreo/docs/develop/components/api-proxies/policies/).
+For more details on building and deploying an interceptor application, see [Policies](https://wso2.com/choreo/docs/develop/components/api-proxies/policies/).
 To use policies in your APIs, publish them as public packages following the steps given below:

 1. Package the policy before publishing it to Ballerina Central by issuing the following command:
     ```